 At Concordia, 100% of students qualify for some form of financial aid, which you'll be eligible for during your first three years.
 In your fourth year, you’ll be eligible to earn financial aid through Creighton University.

-The dual degree nursing program at Concordia University, Nebraska and Bryan College of Health Sciences provides students with the knowledge, skills and abilities to function effectively in all areas of nursing practice through quality instruction and clinical experiences.
+The Concordia University, Nebraska and Creighton University 3 + 1 Dual Degree nursing program provides students with the knowledge, skills and abilities to function effectively in all areas of nursing practice through quality instruction and clinical experiences.
 The program equips students to be servants of Christ, able to apply their knowledge in a variety of hands-on and simulated clinical settings and to lay the groundwork for finding a career in nursing or continuing their professional education at the graduate level.

-Students in the dual degree nursing program at Concordia University, Nebraska and Bryan College of Health Sciences will receive a solid foundation in both natural sciences and applied nursing theory and practice.
+Students who participate in the 3+1 Dual Degree Nursing Program partnership offered by Concordia University and Creighton University will receive a solid foundation in both natural sciences and applied nursing theory and practice.